ltessaro/aws-ec2-dashboard/README.md

 - **IAM Role**: this application must IAMFullAccess and AmazonEC2FullAccess policies attached.
 - **Instance Type and storage**: at least t2.micro and 8Gb.

+### Running it
+1. First of all you should build it as any maven project.
+The final artifact is a jar file.
+2. Run it as any jar file: ``` java -jar cc.cloudjourney.ec2dashboard-0.0.1-SNAPSHOT-jar-with-dependencies.jar ```

 ### Limitations
 - There is no cache yet, so any refresh is calling the AWS API again.
 - There is no user/password for this dashboard, make sure you setup a security group which allows only your IP.
 - Only see EC2 instances from installed Region.

 ### Much easier
-If you want to use it, but you dont want to build it and configure anything on the EC2 instance, you can use an AMI image.
+If you want to use it right now, but you dont want to build it and configure anything on the EC2 instance, you can use an AMI image.

 There is a Community AMI named: "EC2 - Dashboard - cloudjourney.cc - Beta", just search for it and setup Security Group and IAM Role as describled on requirements.